Community Services building, Cobblebank

 Council remains open to hearing from prospective tenants; should you wish to discuss a future tenancy please contact Council.

-Is the Hub open to commercial tennants?
+Is the building open to commercial tennants?

 Yes.
 Community service organisations and private/commercial providers are being sought as prospective tenants.